CTPSSTAFF/cmp-perf-metrics-doc/Introduction.md

 * The __Data\_Preparation__ chapter documents how the raw data must be prepared before the actual process of calulating performance metrics can begin.
 * The __Calculation\_of\_Metrics__ chapter documents how the CMP performance metrics are calculated.
 * The __Odds\_and\_Ends__ chapter is a place to record important information about this process that doesn't have a "home" in any of the other chapters.

+The diagram [images/data_fetch_and_prep.svg](./images/data_fetch_and_prep.svg) summarizes the data "fetch" and "prep" processes performed for the 2019 Arterial CMP, and which will be used going forward.